 For many Irish people, Galway is a favorite weekend getaway: known as the city of festivals, it's the liveliest place in the republic.
 It's also a university town: National University of Ireland, Galway—(or NUI Galway as it's locally known)—is a center for Gaelic culture (Galway marks the eastern gateway to the West's large Gaeltacht).
-A fair share of NUI Galway’s 17,000 students pursue their studies in the Irish language.
+A fair share of NUI Galway’s 17,500 students pursue their studies in the Irish language.
 Galway is, in fact, permeated by youth culture.
 On festival weekends, you'll see as many pierced and tattooed teenagers and twentysomethings here as you'd find at a rock concert.
 But Galway's students aren't its only avant-garde, as Galway has long attracted writers, artists, and musicians.
 The latter whip up brand-new jigs while also keeping the traditional-music pubs lively year-round.
 And the city's two small but internationally acclaimed theater companies draw a steady stream of theater people, while its ties with the world of film and television (the HQ of Irish language television, TG4, is located to the west of the city) are recognized by its designation as Ireland's first UNESCO City of Film.

 If you’re looking for the quiet, quaint side of Ireland depicted on travel posters, have a quick look at Galway City and push on to Clifden or Westport.